Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Poppi added, "Besides, Masterpon was **quiteeeee** distracted just now.
 Only thinking of how to upgrade Poppi."

-That brought Muimui's eyes on the artificial blade that he'd worked with them before.
-He still recognized.
+Muimui's attention was directed to some finished product he'd worked for long.
 "Whyyyyy, **could it be?** This look like artificial Blade!"

 Tora assured, "Muimui right!
 Tora studied Grampypon and Dadapon's blueprints carefully, and **finished construction!**"